 Tip 4: Discover the different types of photography

 People tend to specialize or lean towards one or two types of photography for many reasons.
-But, I think that knowing that there are many types and Genres of photography, will inspire and encourage you to try them.
-The following are some types of types of photography:
+But, I think that knowing that there are many types and genres of photography, will inspire and encourage you to try them.
+The following are some types of photography:

 This is one of the most popular types of photography, Shooting photographs of natural environments, known most commonly as landscape photography, is one of the most popular and fun ways to get started in the art of taking pictures.
-The Wikipedia site defined the landscape photography as capturing the presence of nature but it can also focus on man-made features or disturbances of landscapes.
-While it may seem simple to snap a couple of photos of a mountain or a hillside, it can be a bit more complicated than point and shoot.
+The Wikipedia site defines landscape photography as capturing the presence of nature but it can also focus on man-made features or disturbances of landscapes.
+While it may seem simple to snap a couple of photos of a mountain or a hillside, it can be a bit more complicated than point-and-shoot.

-The architectural photography has an almost endless range of possibilities, there are chances to capture some of the world’s most significant monuments at one end, whilst at the other end of the scale, and there are chances to capture someone’s humble home or living space.
-Shooting old and historical buildings is an interesting part of the architectural photography, also the interior of the building is another wonderful part of architectural photography; they can offer you a big chance to capture some amazing photos.
+Architectural photography has an almost endless range of possibilities, There are chances to capture some of the world’s most significant monuments at one end, whilst at the other end of the scale, and there are chances to capture someone’s humble home or living space.
+Shooting old and historical buildings is an interesting part of architectural photography, also the interior of the building is another wonderful part of architectural photography; they can offer you a big chance to capture some amazing photos.

 Night photography refers to photographs taken outdoors between dusk and dawn.
-You don’t need to travel a lot to search for exotic places to take photos, you can still get stunning photographs of some subjects, places, building, city streets etc., they look ordinary and may be boring at daylight, but they turn into fantastic scenes at night.
-Night photographers generally have a choice between using artificial light and using a long exposure, exposing the scene for seconds, minutes, and even hours in order to give the digital sensor enough time to capture the suitable amount of light.
+You don’t need to travel a lot to search for exotic places to take photos, you can still get stunning photographs of some subjects, places, buildings, city streets, etc., they look ordinary and maybe boring at daylight, but they turn into fantastic scenes at night.
+Night photographers generally have a choice between using artificial light and using a long exposure, exposing the scene for seconds, minutes, and even hours in order to give the digital sensor enough time to capture a suitable amount of light.